kevin-titi/Game_Analytics_D14_Retention_Prediction/README.md

 # Game Analytics: Day 14 Player Retention/Churn Prediction

+(There is no dataset provided.
+I only uploaded the code I used as well as the result.
+Please look at the attached PDF for a full presentation.)

 We analyzed data spanning the initial day to day 7 post-game installation to forecast a player's likelihood of remaining in the game by day 14.
 Our predictive classification model leverages factors like user behavior, in-game metrics (such as win rate), and engagement patterns to identify players with high potential for long-term retention.

 ## Predicting which players will play our game by machine learning models